TNRC Blog International Women's Day 2020

-"It’s vital to understand the complex power dynamics that influence women’s participation in decision-making."
+"To address corruption and improve environmental outcomes, it’s vital to understand the complex power dynamics that influence women’s participation in decision-making."

 Increasing women’s participation in institutions may improve governance and the sustainability of resources—but it’s not enough to just include women.
 It’s vital to understand the complex power dynamics that influence women’s participation in decision-making.
 When programs and reforms are developed to prevent and address the corruption behind negative environmental and social outcomes, using a gender lens can help.

 Reducing corruption in natural resource sectors and assuring the human rights of all women and girls are closely connected to enhancing accountability, integrity and transparency.
 Equal treatment and non-discrimination are an essential part of good governance, and they also create conditions that can encourage greater accountability.

 The year 2020 is a critical opportunity to mobilize global action.
 How can your work help to move us forward?